 Can we isolate the elements that are important to a good or great Agile Training Class?
 What do you think is effective when it comes to training.
 I strive to provide excellence and so I take this pretty serious.
 Below is a list of the things that I have tried over the years with my Agile Training courses.
 Please let me know what other things you have found to be useful.

 1. Engaging - In order for training to really stick, people need to engage with the material.
 It could be an exercise that they do, or it could even be a discussion as a pair or a small group.

 2. Interactive - Similar to the previous point, I believe in courses with heavy participation.
 Students today don't want the "sage from the stage" to kill them with PowerPoints laden with wisdom.
 They want someone who knows the material to curate it for them, and provide an opportunity for them to learn what they need to learn.
 Memorizing the 12 Agile Principles may not be important to you right now, but working together with your fellow classmates may feel good to you.

-3. Realistic - Participants like to hear stories from others.
+3. Real World Experience - Participants like to hear stories from others.
 The theory is good, but they may need to hear what others have tried and whether it worked for them.
 I usually share stories and I ask other participants to share their stories.
 Stories of failure can be as helpful as stories of success so I try to encourage as much of either as possible.

 4. Fun - I try as much as possible to keep the environment fun.
 I play lots of music (good music IMHO).
 I create friendly competition between students or teams by playing Jeopardy or using Kahoots online.
 I strive to give my participants an EXPERIENCE that they won't soon forget.
 I believe that by making the training fun, they will associate positive emotions and the materials will "stick".